louthy/language-ext/README.md

 ## Introduction

 One of the great new features of C# 6 is that it allows us to treat static classes like namespaces.
 This means that we can use static methods without qualifying them first.
 This instantly gives us access to single term method names which look exactly like functions in functional languages.
-I created this library to bring some of the functional world into C#.
-It won't always sit well with the OO programmer, but I guess you can pick'n'choose what to work with.
+This library brings some of the functional world into C#.
+It won't always sit well with the OO programmer, especially the choice of lowercase names for a lot of functions and the seeming 'globalness' of a lot of the library; but I guess you can pick'n'choose what to work with.
 There's still plenty here that will help day-to-day.

 To use this library, simply include LanguageExt.Core.dll in your project.
 And then stick this at the top of each cs file that needs it:
 ```C#